-- Offering background informational webinars to help Workgroup members prepare for domain-specific discussions about Core Set measures and reporting. - Establishing one or more subgroups to follow up on noted gaps and/or measure-related methodological issues raised by the Workgroup in such areas as LTSS or experience of care. - Providing informal input to Workgroup members before the formal submission process about available, feasible, and tested measures that may address gaps identified during the 2021 Core Set Review. - Obtaining feedback from CMS about any Workgroup recommendations that were not accepted, to inform Workgroup deliberations in the future.
+- Creating a structured approach to help Workgroup members track state reporting challenges and efforts and progress to overcome the challenges, with a focus on assessing whether measures are feasible for mandatory reporting of the Child Core Set measures and behavioral health measures in the Adult Core Set beginning in 2024. - Offering background informational webinars to help Workgroup members prepare for domain-specific discussions about Core Set measures and reporting. - Establishing one or more subgroups to follow up on noted gaps and/or measure-related methodological issues raised by the Workgroup in such areas as LTSS or experience of care. - Providing informal input to Workgroup members before the formal submission process about available, feasible, and tested measures that may address gaps identified during the 2021 Core Set Annual Review. - Obtaining feedback from CMS about any Workgroup recommendations that were not accepted, to inform Workgroup deliberations in the future.